German Socialist Labour Party of Poland: Party

-In Silesia, the situation was somewhat different from in central Poland.
+In Silesia, the situation was somewhat different from that in central Poland.
 In Upper Silesia, the party did not fare too well in municipal polls.
 In the 1929 city council election in Katowice, the party mustered to get two seats.
 In Bielsko, the result was better for the party in local elections.
-In the 1929 city council election the party won eight seats (in alliance with the PPS).
+In the 1929 city council election, the party won eight seats (in alliance with the PPS).

-On October 6–7, 1929, a conference was held in Lodz which completed the task of unification of the DSAP set up at Chorzów four years earlier.
-The conference finally decided to locate the DSAP headquarters to Lodz (an issue that had been a bone of contention for years).
+On October 6–7, 1929, a conference was held in Lodz, which completed the task of unification of the DSAP set up at Chorzów four years earlier.
+The conference finally decided to locate the DSAP headquarters in Lodz, an issue that had been a bone of contention for years.
 Lodzer Volkszeitung was declared as the central party organ.
 Several representatives of the Labour and Socialist International and socialist parties participated as guests to the Lodz conference, including the SPD leader Johannes Stelling, the PPS chairman Herman Diamand, the leader of the Jewish Bund Henryk Ehrlich.

 In October 1930, DSAP suffered another split, as the leftist Heinrich Scheibler broke away and formed the German Socialist Labour Party in Poland – Left (DSAP-Linke).
 Scheibler was able to take parts of the party organization in the Łódź area with him.

 DSAP was fiercely opposed to the pro-National Socialist Young German Party (JdP), which had its base in Bielsko.
 The rise in popularity of National Socialism amongst the Germans in Poland would prove disastrous for the DSAP.
 In Upper Silesia, support for the party rapidly eroded after the 1933 Machtübernahme.